Last updated Feb 4, 2020

 If tenant retention has been a particular problem for you, you may want to spend extra time evaluating your onboarding process.
 Doing a better job up front in communicating your expectations to new renters can make for a better process throughout the tenant-landlord relationship.

-What format should you use for your tenant screening criteria?
+What format should you use for your tenant screening checklist?

 You can use any of the following to create a tenant screening checklist: